• Skip to main content

 What I remember most was the feeling of helplessness.
 I visited the usual practitioners for assistance, physiotherapists, osteopaths and massage therapists.
 All of them were nice but nobody seemed to really understand me or my injury.

-I wanted to understand why this had happened and how to prevent it from happening again in the future.
+I wanted to know why this had happened and how to prevent it from happening again in the future.
 But I didn’t receive satisfactory answers to these questions.

 In fact everybody seemed to have a different opinion.